UrbanApps/Armchair/README.md

 - Available for iOS and Mac
 - Runs as a Singleton, with Class level, pass-through convenience methods.
 - Every aspect is configurable at runtime through an established API.
-- Uses Blocks for all event callbacks and notifications.
+- Uses Closures for all event callbacks and notifications.
 - Allows developers to disable the prompt easily on minor updates
 - Allows iTunes affiliate codes to be used.
 - Allows you to prevent prompts for the same app and version on two separate devices